Registered Associate Marriage + Family Therapist #159208

 Sound Familiar?

 You’ve been meaning to make this call.
-Maybe you told yourself you can handle it, or things aren’t bad enough, or that you’ll get to it when life settles down.
+Maybe you told yourself you can handle it, things aren’t bad enough, that you’ll get to it when life settles down, or that it's too complicated to explain.

 What Can You Expect?